name-finder/name-finder/README.md

 #### Params

-* `names` - whitespace-separated strings, required: the names for which you want information
+* `names` - hyphen-separated strings, required: the names for which you want information
-* `after` - integer, optional: year of birth after which to filter (inclusive)
-* `before` - integer, optional: year of birth before which to filter (inclusive)
+* remaining params same as `name`

 #### Examples